 - The Cygnus Report on pandemic flu preparation – ignoring the advice

-The UK government has had two female leaders but in neither case did this reveal a country at easy with female leadership.
+At this time of writing, the UK government has had two female leaders but in neither case did this reveal a country at easy with female leadership.
 Margaret Thatcher was highly regarded because her machismo equalled that of any male.
 Her adoption of strong political masculinity – going to war, and minimum empathy for those affected by her policies – worked well for her, even as she peered into her housewife’s purse to justify her cuts in welfare expenditure.

 In contrast, Theresa May’s more feminine values of compromise – exhibited in her handling of the EU negotiations and with her fractious, divided, mostly male cabinet – lost her the inherited government majority when her leadership was put to the voters in a general election.
 She was quickly ejected from No 10.